gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/mid-term summary.md

 * user’s personal activity
 * co-visitation (count how many times two video are co-watched)
 * Association Rule Mining(公式)

 ## ContentID
 * a fingerprint database of copyrighted content, called Content ID
+* to judge if the copyright is violated

 #
 ##  bibliographic Coupling